rhyspowell/bloggr/README.md

 Install
 =======

-Install all the packages in the apt-get file run pip install virtualenv change to the directory that you have pulled the code into and then run
+All non app files can be found in the tools folder Install all the packages in the apt-get file run pip install virtualenv change to the directory that you have pulled the code into and then run